torstenroeder/turbopascal/tiles/README.md

 Pretty self-explaining.
 The current tile is displayed on the left.
 Use `↑` `←` `↓` `→` to move the cursor, and press `Enter` to place a tile.
 In case you are stuck or lazy, `H` displays all possible positions for the current tile.
 If there is no valid position, press `U` to undo your turn or `E` to end the current game (highscores will still be applied).

-## Background information

-I think the game was once presented in a computer magazine, and I just cloned it.

 ## Files

 * LICENSE.TXT - license information